Understanding Qualified Small Business Stock (QSBS)

 Investing in QSBS can offer substantial tax benefits, but it’s not without risks, including:

 • Business and liquidity risk: Small businesses, especially startups, are inherently risky.
 There’s no guarantee that the business will succeed or that its stock value will appreciate.
 Additionally, QSBS investments are typically in private companies, meaning the stock is not publicly traded.
 This can make it difficult to sell the stock quickly or at a favorable price.
-Investors may need to hold onto the stock for at least a five-year period.
+Liquidity can be limited, and holding periods matter for tax benefits.
+For QSBS acquired after July 4, 2025, some level of exclusion may be available after three or four years, but the maximum benefit generally requires a five-year holding period.

 • Returns risk: Small businesses can experience significant fluctuations in their financial performance and stock value as well as market valuation.
-This volatility could lead to substantial losses for investors.
+This volatility could impact the performance of investments.
 Diversifying investments across different sectors and asset classes can help mitigate the risk of concentration in a portfolio.
 Economic downturns and changes in market conditions can also adversely affect small businesses more than larger, established companies.

 • Regulatory and compliance risk: The tax benefits associated with QSBS are subject to specific IRS regulations.
 If the issuing company or the investor fails to meet these requirements, the tax benefits may not be available.
 Changes in tax laws and regulations can also impact the advantages of QSBS.